Bessemer process: "Basic" vs. acidic Bessemer process

-Sidney Gilchrist Thomas, a Londoner with a Welsh father, was an industrial chemist who decided to tackle the problem of phosphorus in iron, which resulted in the production of low grade steel.
+Industrial chemist Sidney Gilchrist Thomas tackled the problem of phosphorus in iron, which resulted in the production of low grade steel.
 Believing that he had discovered a solution, he contacted his cousin, Percy Gilchrist, who was a chemist at the Blaenavon Ironworks.
-The manager at the time, Edward Martin, offered Sidney equipment for large-scale testing and helped him draw up a patent that was taken out in May 1878.
-Sidney Gilchrist Thomas's invention consisted of using dolomite or sometimes limestone linings for the Bessemer converter rather than clay, and it became known as the 'basic' Bessemer rather than the 'acid' Bessemer process.
-An additional advantage was that the processes formed more slag in the converter, and this could be recovered and used very profitably as a phosphate fertilizer.
+The manager there, Edward Martin, offered Thomas test equipment and helped him draw up a patent issued in May 1878.
+Thomas's invention consisted of using dolomite or limestone linings for the Bessemer converter rather than clay, and it became known as the 'basic' Bessemer rather than the 'acid' Bessemer process.
+An additional advantage was that the processes formed more slag in the converter, and this could be recovered and used profitably as fertilizer.

 Importance

-In 1898, Scientific American published an article called Bessemer Steel and its Effect on the World explaining the significant economic effects of the increased supply in cheap steel.
+In 1898, Scientific American published an 1890 speech by politician and ironmaking industrialist Abram S. Hewitt called Bessemer Steel and its Effect on the World explaining the significant economic effects of the increased supply in cheap steel.
 They noted that the expansion of railroads into previously sparsely inhabited regions of the country had led to settlement in those regions, and had made the trade of certain goods profitable, which had previously been too costly to transport.

 The Bessemer process revolutionized steel manufacture by decreasing its cost, from £40 per long ton to £6–7 per long ton, along with greatly increasing the scale and speed of production of this vital raw material.
 The process also decreased the labor requirements for steel-making.
 Before it was introduced, steel was far too expensive to make bridges or the framework for buildings and thus wrought iron had been used throughout the Industrial Revolution.
 After the introduction of the Bessemer process, steel and wrought iron became similarly priced, and some users, primarily railroads, turned to steel.
 Quality problems, such as brittleness caused by nitrogen in the blowing air, prevented Bessemer steel from being used for many structural applications.
 Open-hearth steel was suitable for structural applications.

 Steel greatly improved the productivity of railroads.
 Steel rails lasted ten times longer than iron rails.
-Steel rails, which became heavier as prices fell, could carry heavier locomotives, which could pull longer trains.
+Steel rails could carry heavier locomotives, which could pull longer trains.
 Steel rail cars were longer and were able to increase the freight to car weight from 1:1 to 2:1.